Annual Notice to Students Regarding FERPA and Notice Designating Directory Information.

 Annually, BridgeValley Community and Technical College informs students of the Family Educational Rights and Privacy Act of 1974.
 This Act, with which BridgeValley intends to comply fully, was designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Office of the Registrar concerning alleged failures by BridgeValley to comply with the Act.

 For more information regarding FERPA, or to download the FERPA and/or Disclosure of Directory Information form(s), please visit our FERPA webpage.

 1. The right to inspect and review the student's education records within 45 days of the day the college receives a request for access.

 Students should submit to the registrar, dean, head of the academic department, vice president of student development or other appropriate official written requests that identify the record(s) they wish to inspect.
-A form can be obtained from the Office of the Registrar that the student may use to request access to Academic Records.
+The Record Review Request form may be submitted to the Office of the Registrar to request access to academic records.
 Other offices or departments will develop their own method-granting access.
 After the written request, each office or department will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 2. The right to request the amendment of anything in the student's education records that the student believes is inaccurate or misleading.